With this easy, step-by-step tutorial and video, you’ll learn how to install cabinet handles straight in the fastest way possible.

 Painting your own kitchen cabinets is a huge undertaking but the work is so worthwhile once you experience the satisfaction of seeing the new look of your kitchen!
 No project can change the look of an entire room the way painting cabinets can transform a kitchen.

-But whether you are painting old cabinets or installing new cabinets yourself, hardware installation can be difficult because if it’s not done precisely, you WILL be able to tell.
+But whether you are painting old cabinets or installing new ones yourself, cabinet hardware installations can be difficult because if it’s not done precisely, you WILL be able to tell.
 Since all of your handles are lined up in a row, it will be obvious if one isn’t straight.

 Say you drill a hole in the wrong location.
 You can drill a new one of course but filling and repainting the old hole is not only an additional step, but there’s a good chance you will be able to see where the old hole was patched.

 But no worries!
+I have experience installing hardware on three sets of cabinets and dozens of furniture pieces after researching the best professional method.
 I am with you every step of the way to show you how to install cabinet knobs and pull handles perfectly the first time.

 Quick Links to Information in this Post

-- 5 Hardware Placement: Where to Put Knobs and Handles on Kitchen Cabinets
+- 3 Correct Hardware Placement: Where to Put Knobs and Handles on Kitchen Cabinets

-- 8 RENOVATE YOUR FAITH: Just Take The First Step
+- 7 RENOVATE YOUR FAITH: Take The Next Baby Step in Trusting God

-- 11 More Posts RelAted to how to Install Cabinet Hardware
+- 10 More Posts Related to How to Install Cabinet Hardware

 How Do You Install Handles on Cabinet Doors?
 With a Cabinet Hardware Jig!